Tuscan Chicken in Parmesan Cream Sauce – Instant Pot

-Tuscan Chicken with Parmesan Cream Sauce made in an Instant Pot with mushrooms, sun-dried tomatoes, and spinach is easy to make, quick to cook, and as delicious as any restaurant version.
+Tuscan Chicken in Parmesan Cream Sauce made in an Instant Pot with mushrooms, sun-dried tomatoes, and spinach is easy to make and as delicious as any restaurant version.

 While the biggest advantage can be time; with the recipes I make there is still a modicum of work.
 I won’t throw chicken in that hasn’t been sautéed first.
 That browning of chicken with oil helps to create flavor and the few minutes it takes is worth it.